helium/HIP/0019-third-party-manufacturers/lakshmiio.md

 As mentioned we are startup with technical brilliance and global experience in various sectors to meet the demand

-All the products will be CE certified
+All the products will be marked by WPC-ETA for India, CE for Europe, EAC for Russia, ICASA for South Africa, KC for Korea, RCM for Australia and NewZealand

 We would like supply to Asian, Africa and European countries